Nathan-Somto/Nathan-Somto/README.md

 <h1 align ="center"> Hi there!
 I'm Somto 👋</h1>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nathan-somto&label=Profile%20views&color=0e75b6&style=flat" alt="nathan-somto" /> </p>
- <p align ="center" >A passionate front-end developer with a focus on the Latest and greatest Front end technologies such as React, Next js ,Tailwind Css and Qwik.
+ <p align ="center" >A passionate front-end developer with a focus on the Latest and greatest Front end technologies such as React, Next js ,Tailwind Css and React Native.
 Currently in my third year of university, I have a strong foundation in computer science principles and I’m always looking to learn and grow in my field.
 I love building elegant and efficient web applications that solve real-world problems, and I take pride in my attention to detail and ability to write clean, maintainable code.
 When I'm not coding, you can find me watching sport games or analyzing film theory.

  Let's <a href='https://www.linkedin.com/in/somtochi-mkparu-elnathan/'>connect</a> and collaborate on some exciting projects together!</p>

 ## Fun Facts

-- 🔭 I’m currently working on [house-marketplace](https://github.com/Nathan-Somto/house-marketplace)
+- 🔭 I’m currently working on [Job-Finder-RN](https://github.com/Nathan-Somto/)

-- 🌱 I’m currently learning **Typescript, React Native.**
+- 🌱 I’m currently learning **React Native**

 - 💬 Ask me about **react, javascript or typescript**